 The proposed design is consistent with the scale and massing of the adjacent neighborhood, while allowing the Applicant to maximize the living area of their property.
-By allowing the Applicant to construct a new house, the City is accomplishing the desired reinvestment in the Lakes Area Historic Multiple Resource Listing District.

 CONSISTENCY WITH THE CITY-WIDE MASTER PLAN

 The City-Wide Master Plan (CWMP) places a priority on protecting, preserving and enhancing residential neighborhoods.
 It addresses the need for strict design controls to maintain the individual character of each neighborhood.
 The proposed new house and improvements are sensitive to the character of the Historic Lakes Section through its design which possess similar characteristics to existing structures in the surrounding neighborhood.